 As many as 40%-50% of women aged 45-60 report that they sleep poorly, and the statistics probably underrepresent the problem, says a review of studies published in the Journal of Holistic Nursing (2013; doi: 10.1177/0898010113493504).
 Mind-body therapies are modalities that foster the mind’s capacity to affect physical functions and symptoms.

+It’s not exactly a new strategy for aiding weight loss, but if you aren’t currently using food journals with clients who are trying to shed pounds, recent research suggests that perhaps you should be.
 Scientists from the Fred Hutchinson Cancer Research Center summarized the following from their study, which appeared in the July 16 online edition of the Journal of the Academy of Nutrition and Dietetics: women who want to lose weight should faithfully keep a food journal and should avoid skipping meals and eating in restaurants—especially at lunch.

+When you’re developing weight loss programs for niche populations, it may be important to understand the role that environment plays in successful outcomes.
 One example comes from the Journal of Black Psychology (2012; 38 , 81–103).
 The study’s primary goal was to determine compliance among 55 overweight or obese African American women entering obesity treatment.
 For 13 weeks, 36 of the women were involved in a program held in churches; the other 19 attended a program in a university setting.